25Frequently Asked Questions

 How much does counselling cost?

-My fee for service is $100.00 per session for individuals, and $150.00 per session for couples, paid by cash, cheque, credit card (with additional service charge) or e-transfer.
+My fee for service is $110.00 per session for individuals, and $160.00 per session for relationships, paid by cash, cheque, or e-transfer.
 As I am a Registered Social Worker, my fee is covered by most extended health insurance policies/plans.
 You will pay at the time of your session and I will provide you with a receipt that has my registration number which is needed for when you submit your claim.

 How long will my sessions last?